We support you:

 With matters of child custody and visitation, there is no more crucial time to have the legal advice of an experienced children’s lawyer.
 I work diligently to ensure that focus remains on the children when it comes to visitation and custodial issues and to support parents toward that end.
 Since 2005, I have dedicated my practice to the rights of couples and their children in the throes of divorce so they can go on toward a brighter future.

 When you need the skill of an experienced visitation rights lawyer in New York, contact the Midtown offices of Juan Luciano Divorce Lawyer to schedule a consultation.
 As advocates for the rights of parents and their children, I take the time to understand and represent your needs during a very difficult time.
-I also offer a location in the Bronx for your convenience.
+We can help with child custody issues in New York, Bronx, Westchester County, Upper East Side, and all other areas of New York City.

 You Don't have to do this alone